Communities

 • Let's say, you have a 1024 x 768 image you want to print 8 inches wide on a 600 DPI die-sublimation printer.
 The printing software will automatically resize your image to 4800 pixels across, then print that with pixels matching dots directly.
 In this case, you can argue that dots and pixels are the same thing, since the 4800 pixel across internal image was printed.

-Suggested almost 2 years ago by dsr‭
+Suggested over 2 years ago by dsr‭